 But, I’ll say this, having a stroke scared me.
 Laying in a hospital bed, weak as a kitten, will definitely get your attention.
 And then you begin to think about what do I do to keep the wolves outside my door in the future.
 That’s where change comes into focus.

 This being a saint kind of thing won’t fly in that I eat things that aren’t the greatest for you.
 The key is I don’t do it every day.
 Let me explain, if you told me I couldn’t eat chocolate chip cookies ever again, I’d eat every one I could find.
 Today.
 But moderation is a good word.
 You can have your treats, just not every day.
 A good rule of thumb is if you can’t remember the last time you had something, then go ahead and have some.

 But go right back to being good.

 Halloween is a bad time for me.
 I’m at the door giving out Butterfingers and Three Musketeers and did I mention Snickers?
 I love Snickers and that’s not good.
 Trick or Treaters and me.
-Think about that.
+Think about that for a second.
 It’s a good thing it’s once a year.
 The holidays are tough, too, and I’ll bet you know why.
 Plus I have eleven year old twins and the pantry is full of land mines and booby traps.

-Fried foods are also bad.
 I haven’t had fried chicken in…I can’t remember when.
 If you like it try baking it.
-ALL fried foods are a no no. Try to avoid them, as well.
+All fried foods are a no no. Try to avoid them, as well.